arturkulig/immview/readme.md

 ```javascript
 import {Data} from 'immview';

 new Data( initialData: Object )
 ```

+> Data have both read and write functions (list below).

+> Write functions are queued with Domain actions.

-initialData will be transformed to Immutable.js structure immediately.
+> An initialData object can be object any Immutable.js data structure.
+Plain objects will be transformed to Immutable.js data structures.

 ## View